 The talent pool is large with a total population over 3,000,000 people and growing.
 Median household income in the labor draw is $64,377 with average family income at $101,739, and per capita income is at $32,686.
 Income is projected to grow over the next five years at rates from 18.5%.
 The median age of the talent pool is 34.2.

 Due to Covid-19 some companies have furloughed or downsized their labor force.
-Listed here are companies in or near the labor draw that have done so, which may offer workforce recruitment opportunities for new or existing companies.
+Listed here are companies in or near the labor draw that have done so in 2021, which may offer workforce recruitment opportunities for new or existing companies.

 Business Retention and Expansion Survey